Cancer Research UK logo.

 Funding

 The research team will need money to run the trial.
 This may come from a charity, the government or a pharmaceutical company.
-We have information about how trials are funded
+We have information about how trials are funded.

 All trials should have a sponsor.
 The sponsor is usually an organisation or it can be an individual.
 Some trials might have more than one sponsor and these are called co-sponsors.
 The sponsor is responsible for the overall management of the trial.
-This includes making sure that the trial team follows research regulations.
+This includes making sure that the trial team follow research regulations.
 And that the results are analysed and reported properly.

 Ethical approval